2016–17 San Antonio Spurs season: Preseason

 The 2016 NBA draft was held on June 23, 2016, at the Barclays Center in Brooklyn.
-Spurs chose guard Dejounte Murray with the 29th pick of the first round.
+The Spurs chose guard Dejounte Murray with the 29th pick of the first round.

 On July 11, Tim Duncan announced his retirement from the NBA.

-On July 19, it was confirmed that the Spurs would play a game at the Mexico City Arena in Mexico City, Mexico on January 14, 2017, against the Phoenix Suns.

 Regular season

 On March 8, with a 114–104 win over the Sacramento Kings the Spurs extended their league record for consecutive 50+ win seasons to 18 straight.

 On April 4, with a 95–89(OT) win over the Memphis Grizzlies the Spurs secured their first back to back 60+ win seasons in team history.

 Playoffs

 The San Antonio Spurs were eliminated 4–0 by the Golden State Warriors in the Western Conference finals.